Decair/WOTR_FxTweaks/README.md

 # Change List
 ### v1.3.0
-**New Feature:** *You can now disable / override 197 new area effect FXs.* Please consider this experimental and be careful what you disable.
-There may be area effects in Buffs.json which are used outside of player abilities or equipment, which if disabled, may result in bad behaviors or a crash.
+**New Feature:** *You can now disable / override 197 new area effect FXs.* Please consider this experimental and be selective in what you disable.
+There may be some area effects in Buffs.json which are not typical player abilities or equipment, which can have side-effects within cut-scenes and events if disabled.

 Added a dozen additional buffs into the in-game menu as requested by users (these were previously only configurable through Buffs.json).